DielmannConsulting/ng-mations/README.md

 # ng-mations | Animations in Angular quick and easy

 Make your Angular application shine with quick and simply to use animation wrapper components.
+Do you feel like you are repeating yourself when you are writing animations in Angular?
+This library is for you.
+It provides a set of wrapper components that you can use to quickly and easily add animations to your Angular application.

 ## Development server